nyu-mll/jiant/README.md

 conda env create -f environment.yml
 ```

+Note: The version of AllenNLP available on pip may not be compatible with PyTorch 0.4, in which we recommend installing from [source](https://github.com/allenai/allennlp).

 ## Downloading GLUE

 We provide a convenience python script for downloading all GLUE data and standard splits.